-In summary, the reasons are:
+In summary, the reasons for creating a trust are:

 Protection of an asset - the beneficiary may become unable to manage the property themselves or become mentally incapable of doing so or be a minor (i.e., legally, a child under the age of 18 years in England and Wales, 16 years in Scotland) who cannot take on responsibility for the property themselves.
 Mental capacity is governed by the Mental Capacity Act 2005.